 - Meet with a financial advisor or a financial planner, preferably one who only charges a fee.
 The advice you receive is likely to be more objective.
 By meeting with an advisor, you can discuss your past financial habits, current situation, and future plans you have that will require advance planning, like a new home, college for kids, and establishing a sound savings and investment program.

-- Set up an emergency fund and begin contributing to it as a couple.
+- Start an emergency fund and begin contributing to it as a couple.
 Having three to six months of income set aside for the unexpected will take time, so start putting a percentage of your income into the fund as soon as possible.
 Financial emergencies happen to everyone, and financial strain on a new marriage is not the type of start you want to have.

 - Take care of getting the insurance you need.
 If you both have health insurance through an employer, you’re fortunate.
 Otherwise, you need to shop for individual policies.